New Zealand Bans Home Sales To Most Foreigners: 'It's Not A Right, It's A Privilege'

 In addition to foreigners with New Zealand residency, lawmakers exempted nationals from neighboring Australia and Singapore from the ban.

 Nowhere has New Zealand's housing crunch been so evident as in Auckland, a city of some 1.5 million people.
-In a 2017 report the Real Estate Institute of New Zealand, or REINZ, said prices there had leaped nearly 70 percent in just five years.
-And earlier this year the organization estimated that if the average Auckland household wanted to buy even a relatively low-priced house, one that was cheaper than 75 percent of the city's market, they would need to save for 16 years just to afford the deposit.
+In a 2017 report, the Real Estate Institute of New Zealand said prices there had leapt nearly 70 percent in just five years.
+And earlier this year the organization estimated that if the average Auckland household wanted to buy even a relatively low-priced house, one that was cheaper than 75 percent of the city's market, the family would need to save for 16 years just to afford the down payment.

 It's little wonder, then, that last year the percentage of people living in their own home hit its lowest point in some 66 years.
 That was nearly 10 percentage points lower than where the number stood in the early 1990s.

 The issue took central stage in an election that brought the Labour-led coalition to power last year, partly on the strength of the center-left party's campaign vow to implement the ban.
-They're following the lead of a growing collection of governments, including that of Australia, that have moved to bar or restrict foreign home buyers.
+The party is following the lead of a growing collection of governments, including that of Australia, that have moved to bar or restrict foreign homebuyers.

-Yet, while the problem is widely agreed upon, the solution passed Wednesday has proved far more divisive.
+Yet while the problem is widely agreed upon, the solution passed Wednesday has proved far more divisive.
 According to Statistics New Zealand, the government's official data agency, just about 3 percent of home transfers so far this year have involved an overseas buyer.
 And while residents of China constituted the largest group of known overseas buyers, the next largest group hailed from Australia — which is exempt from the ban anyway.

-The Australian Broadcasting Corporation added a caveat to the statistics, noting that "the data did not capture property bought through trusts and also showed property transfers involving foreigners were highly concentrated in certain areas, such as downtown Auckland and Queenstown."
+The Australian Broadcasting Corp. added a caveat to the statistics, noting that "the data did not capture property bought through trusts and also showed property transfers involving foreigners were highly concentrated in certain areas, such as downtown Auckland and Queenstown."

 Nevertheless, the New Zealand government numbers have raised doubts about whether the ban will have any noticeable effect at all.
-Or, as REINZ chief Bindi Norwell put it earlier this summer: "We don't believe that the ban will resolve any housing affordability issues given the proportion of sales to overseas buyers is so low."
+Or, as REINZ CEO Bindi Norwell put it earlier this summer: "We don't believe that the ban will resolve any housing affordability issues given the proportion of sales to overseas buyers is so low."

-#REINZCEO @bindinorwell said, "We don't believe that banning foreign buyers from purchasing property in New Zealand is going to have any impact on house prices, nor will it help young people into their first homes." https://t.co/0GTs0sm9H5— REINZ (@REINZTweets) August 15, 2018

 And it was for this reason that the International Monetary Fund urged the country last month to reconsider its course, as well.